Red Light Therapy and Fertility - Skin Contact Matters

 For Fertility, Deeper Is Better

 Your ovaries, uterus, and even your hormonal command center (brain) are not hanging out right under your skin.
 To reach those, you need light that penetrates deeper.
 And to do that, you need a contact-based device, ideally one that includes a laser component but if laser isn’t an option a quality LED pad may be more effective.
-(Keep in mind all of the studies your red light device cited on their website about fertility - were laser studies…how ethical is that?).
+(Keep in mind all of the studies your red light device cited on their websites about fertility - were laser studies but they don’t tell consumers that…

 It’s like this: You wouldn’t water a plant from five feet away and hope for the best.
 You get in there, direct the stream, and make sure it reaches the roots.
 Same with light.
 No guessing.
 Direct contact, gentle pressure, targeted placement.